joseramalhoneto/shopapotheke/README.md

 After start the SpringBoot application and tomcat server, the APIs will be ready to use.

-Below are examples of endpoints to be tested:
+Below are some examples of endpoints to be tested:

 http://localhost:8080/repository/find/all